AmirMotefaker/Books-Should-Read/README.md

 https://realpython.com/products/python-tricks-book/

-* The Book you'll discover Python's best practices with simple, yet practical examples.
+* The Book, you'll discover Python's best practices with simple, yet practical examples.

 Who Should Read This Book:

-- If you’re wondering which lesser known parts in Python you should know about
+- If you’re wondering which lesser-known parts in Python you should know about
 - If you’ve got experience with legacy versions of Python
 - If you’ve worked with other programming languages and you want to get up to speed with Python
 - If you want to make Python your own and learn how to write clean and Pythonic code